Deferred Action is a discretionary determination to defer removal or deportation action of an individual from the United States.

 USCIS generally, will grant Advance Parole if an applicant is traveling for humanitarian purposes, educational purposes, or employment purposes.

-Advance Parole cannot be applied for unless and until USCIS grants Deferred Action status, neither can it be filed concurrently with the application for Deferred Action.
+You cannot apply for Advance Parole until USCIS grants Deferred Action status, nor can you file it concurrently with the application for Deferred Action.

-Note: According to USCIS, Persons in unlawful status or are currently in removal proceedings, and depart from the United States without a grant of Advance Parole, will be deemed to have self-deported.
+Note: According to USCIS, if persons in unlawful status or currently in removal proceedings depart from the United States without a grant of Advance Parole, USCIS will deem them to have self-deported.

 Unlawful presence refers to a period an individual is present in the United States: